tommililja/Farse/README.md

 ## Creating JSON

-We can also create JSON strings with the [Json](https://github.com/tommililja/Farse/blob/main/src/Farse/Json.fs) type.
+We can create JSON strings with the [Json](https://github.com/tommililja/Farse/blob/main/src/Farse/Json.fs) type.

-> Note: Use JNum<'a> if you want to be explicit.
+> Note: Use JNum<'a> to be explicit.

 ```fsharp
 JObj [